jlacar/jlacar.github.io/refactoring/_posts/2021-12-28-clean-code-is-the-enemy.md

 As Arlo said, we need to set our sights lower.
 We need to aim lower than Good, for code that's Slightly Less Terrible and Less Shitty.

-## Ain't nobody got time for that!

-"Later, if and when we have more time" is probably the biggest lie we consistently tell ourselves about refactoring.
-We know there's little to no chance we'll be able to get to it later.
-When we do get serious about refactoring, it's usually under less than ideal circumstances where it has become a do or die situation.

-For many teams, time refactoring is often only afforded to them under the least ideal conditions, when things are desperate, when both the stakes and risks are high, and reputations or even survival is at risk.
-We've all seen that movie: There's never enough time to refactor when we're still in development, but there's always time to fix problems when things are blowing up in production.

 ## High risk, low reward